BitMEX/api-connectors/auto-generated/javascript/docs/UserApi.md

 var apiInstance = new BitMexApi.UserApi();

 var currency = "XBt"; // String | Currency you're withdrawing.
-Options: `XBt`
+Options: `XBt`, `USDt`

 var amount = 8.14; // Number | Amount of withdrawal currency.

-var address = "address_example"; // String | Destination Address.

 var opts = {
   'otpToken': "otpToken_example", // String | 2FA token.
-Required if 2FA is enabled on your account.
+Required for all external withdrawals.
+  'address': "address_example", // String | Destination Address.
+One of `address`, `addressId`, `targetUserId` has to be specified.
+  'addressId': 1.2, // Number | ID of the Destination Address.
+One of `address`, `targetUserId`, `targetUserId` has to be specified.
+  'targetUserId': 1.2, // Number | ID of the Target User.
+One of `address`, `addressId`, `targetUserId` has to be specified.
   'fee': 1.2, // Number | Network fee for Bitcoin withdrawals.
 If not specified, a default value will be calculated based on Bitcoin network conditions.
 You will have a chance to confirm this via email.
   'text': "text_example" // String | Optional annotation, e.g. 'Transfer to home wallet'.
 };